What is Binge Eating Disorder?

-Genetic Links
+Genetic causes

-- A complex set of hormones influences how we experience hunger and fullness, impacting our relationship with food
+- A complex set of hormones influences how we experience hunger and fullness, impacting our relationship with food.

-Psychological Links
+Psychological causes

 - Low self-esteem